The Best And Worst Foods For Healing Your Gut & Better Gut Health

 - Clean and lean proteins like free-range poultry, wild-caught fish, and grass-fed meats

 I also include fermented foods like kimchi and unpasteurized sauerkraut.
-These probiotic-rich foods blast nasty pathogens like unfavorable bacteria, yeast, or parasites, becoming mainline defenders against leaky gut and other gut issues.
+These probiotic-rich foods help crowd out nasty pathogens like unfavorable bacteria, yeast, or parasites.*

 Besides eating these and other fermented foods, many patients take a professional-quality probiotic supplement that contains billions (not millions) of colony-forming units (CFUs, which measure a probiotic’s potency).